 About Holy Names Academy

-• The school was named one of “Washington’s Best Workplaces” by the Puget Sound Business Journal and the 1st-place winner among nonprofit companies in “Washington’s 100 Best Companies To Work For” by Seattle Business magazine.
+• The school has three times been named one of “Washington’s Best Workplaces” by the Puget Sound Business Journal and won 1st place among nonprofit companies in “Washington’s 100 Best Companies To Work For” by Seattle Business magazine.

 • The U.S. Department of Education has honored Holy Names Academy four times as a Blue Ribbon School.

 • Academy students are sought by the nation’s most selective colleges and universities.
-88% of the Class of 2017 received entrance honors and academic scholarships valued at $33.8 million.
+90% of the Class of 2018 received entrance honors and academic scholarships collectively worth $28.75 million.
 More than 10,000 young women have graduated from Holy Names Academy, and today its alumnae serve their communities around the world, professionally and personally.

 Mike Whitlock, Secretary

 Diana Perkinson, Treasurer

 Elizabeth Eldredge Swift ’71, Head of School and Principal

 Holy Names Academy was founded in 1880 by the Congregation of the Sisters of the Holy Names of Jesus and Mary.
 This religious community, guided by the vision of its foundress, Blessed Mother Marie Rose Durocher, was dedicated to providing education for young women, just as the Academy is today.
 In 1859 the Congregation sent its first sisters to Oregon and, some 20 years later, responded favorably to the request of Father Francis Xavier Prefontaine to establish a Catholic school for young women in Seattle.
 Four sisters, led by Sister Mary Francis Xavier, arrived on November 9, 1880, a date celebrated every year at Holy Names Academy as Foundation Day.